Samsung Galaxy Note 10.1 2014 Edition Review

 However, using the Pen Window feature, I am also able to open a further 7, yes seven, windows:

 To do this, you select the Pen Window using the S Pen and then draw any sized box on the screen.
-This will then open up a window with the seven choices and you simply click on one and that function will appear in the box that you drew.
+This will then open up a window with the seven choices.
+You simply click on one and that function will appear in the box that you drew.

 Try doing all that on an iPad Air.
 This is the ultimate multi-tasking tablet which is great for business and power users and which could replace the laptop in many cases.

-So, as you can see, the S Pen can be quite useful for those that need it, and for those that don’t, once you use it you may wonder how you ever used a tablet without it!
+So, as you can see, the S Pen can be quite useful for those that need it.
+For those that don’t, once you use it you may wonder how you ever used a tablet without it!

 As we have touched on above, the Samsung Galaxy Note 10.1 (2014 Edition) is quite something when it comes to multi-tasking.
 To test some of the points above, I opened, on one screen, the following all at once: